-Colorado renters face financial hardship because a landlord wasn’t aware of, or did not adhere to state law.
+Colorado renters face financial hardship because a landlord wasn’t aware of or did not adhere to state law.
 For renters, it is extremely important to understand the law and know your rights in order to avoid unnecessary security deposit drama when your lease is up.
 This article explores a tenant’s rights related to security deposits.

-That’s good news for tenants who face mounting financial pressures in Colorado’s hot rental market.
-Thanks to state law (§ 38-12-102 to 38-12-104), renters are afforded certain protections when it comes to their security deposit.
-The law views a tenant’s security deposit as not belonging to the landlord.
-But, rather that the landlord is merely in possession of it until the end of your lease.
+This is good news if you’re renting in Colorado’s hot marketing.
+Thanks to state law, you are afforded certain protections when it comes to your security deposit.
+The law views a tenant’s security deposit as belonging to you, not your landlord.
+Instead, the landlord is merely in possession of it until the end of your lease.
 C.R.S. § 38-12-102 – 38-12-104

-But, it’s not good news for landlords.
-It’s important for landlords to understand the law around security deposits to prevent misunderstandings and to avoiding breaking the law.
+If you’re a landlord, this is not good news.
+It’s important for landlords to understand the law around security deposits to prevent misunderstandings and avoid a lawsuit.

-1. A land lord cannot mislabel a security deposit.
-A landlord cannot call the security deposit something else, such as prepaid rent or a fee.
-They cannot use lease language stating that the sum is “not a security deposit,” nor can they contractually make the security deposit nonrefundable.
+Landlords cannot call the security deposit something else, such as prepaid rent or a fee.
+Lease language cannot state that the money is “not a security deposit,” nor can they contractually make the security deposit nonrefundable.

-3. How long a landlord have to return a security deposit?
-In general, a landlord has one month from the termination of tenancy to return a tenant’s security deposit unless otherwise stated in a lease agreement.
-However, a maximum amount of time a landlord must return the deposit is 60 days.
+Generally, a landlord has one month from the termination of tenancy to return the security deposit unless otherwise stated in a lease agreement.
+However, the security deposit must be returned within 60 days.

 If a landlord violates any of his or her responsibilities, such as taking some/all of the deposit without sending the tenant an itemized list or fails to return the security deposit within 60 days, then the landlord may forfeit his or her right to keep the amount of money and may be liable for further damages.

-The facts and circumstances vary for each security deposit dispute.
-We encourage you to contact us for a free, no obligation case assessment at (303) 688-0944.
 Our real estate attorneys can advise you regarding the facts pertaining to your case and determine how the laws discussed in this article apply to you.
 Call 303-688-0944 to begin a free case assessment.